ai4ce/SeeDo/README.md

 ## Pipeline

 There are mainly four parts of SeeDo.
 To ensure the video is successfully processed in subsequent steps, use `convert_video.py` to convert the video to the appropriate encoding before inputting it.
 The `convert_video.py` script accepts two parameters: `--input` and `--output`, which specify the path of your original video and the path of the converted video, respectively.
-*Currently, this repo only supports the code of the first three modules.
-We will Release our 3D models for experiments soon.*

 1. **Keyframe Selection Module**